oracle/python-cx_Oracle/README.md

 ## Installation

-Binaries for some platforms and Oracle versions are available at [PyPI][6].
+Binaries for some platforms are available at [PyPI][6].
 If you prefer to build your own you can use this command

-    pip install cx_Oracle
+    python -m pip install cx_Oracle

 which will download the source package, build and install it.
 Otherwise, you can download the source package directly from PyPI, extract it and run these